Modern-Viking/santa-paul-website/README.md

-# Website for Santa Paul
+# Santa Paul's Workshop

 This is the website for Santa Paul in the Redlands, California area.
+He is a professional real bearded santa.
+Below you will find the link to the deployed site as well as the links to the contributors githubs and the maintaners website.
+You can also find information for future updates, content of the page and the license for this site in this readme.

 ### link to the deployed website
 - https://santa-pauls-workshop.herokuapp.com/